 • Benadryl cream.

-• Include a small first aid kit that includes bandaids, wraps, and tape.
+• Include a small first aid kit with bandaids, wraps, and tape.

 15) Caffeine